Mistraleur/Hex/README.md

 # Hex
-little program to generate hex exercises
+A little program to generate hex exercises